 - Your Product

-Effectively selling a product, whether through an Amazon page or face-to-face, requires a deep understanding of its ins and outs.
+Effectively selling a product, whether through an Amazon listing or face-to-face, requires a deep understanding of its ins and outs.
 Note your product’s features, the problems it solves, purpose(s), dimensions, key components, colors, variations, and any unique qualities.

 - Your Competitors